 Blunders, missteps, oversights, errors… no matter what you call them, mistakes happen all too often in the world of collections.
 This webinar will analyze 20 common mistakes in consumer collections, describe how to fix them, and detail how to avoid these landmines in the first place.

-- Understand the most common mistakes in the collection process and how to correct them
+- Understand the most common collection mistakes and how to correct them

-- Use the proper collection activities for each situation
+- Use the proper collection activities for the proper situation

 - Distinguish between permissible and non-permissible collection activities